neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-week/index.md

 ## Funding

-The Animals in Motion and the Big Microscopy Data tracks have made possible by [Software Sustainability Institute](https://www.software.ac.uk/) fellowships to Nikoloz Sirmpilatze and Alessandro Felder, respectively.
+The Animals in Motion and the Big Microscopy Data tracks have been made possible by [Software Sustainability Institute](https://www.software.ac.uk/) fellowships to Niko Sirmpilatze and Alessandro Felder, respectively.
 The NIU Open Software Week is further supported by the Sainsbury Wellcome Centre.
 We thank the Sainsbury Wellcome Centre and the Gatsby Computational Neuroscience Unit for providing facilities for the event.

 ```{image} /_static/osw_images/ssi-logo.svg
 :align: center